 During the early days of Christianity, Christians were often put to death for practicing their faith, so they worshiped in secret places.
-A fish painted on the outside door of a house let other Christians know that they would be safe and welcome inside.
-The Christian fish symbol is now often used to identify Christians and/or Christian businesses.
+A fish painted or etched on the outside door of a house let other Christians know that they would be safe and welcome inside.
+The ancient catacombs in Rome are filled with images of fish, carved there by Christians hiding from persecution.